vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## Good design?

 Dependencies tell you how change is gonna propagate throughout your code.
 Many dependencies create a sort of pressure to not change things.
-Worse if yo don’t know what to what extend a little change will ripple through your code.
+Worse if you don’t know to what extend a little change will ripple through your code.

 The SOLID design principles are a great way to start thinking about good design.
 People with decades of experience extracted some real hard lessons for you to reap.
 Keeping dependencies in check is on top of their list when it comes to code quality.
 We should not try to reinvent the wheel too much and build upon their shoulders.

 ## And / Or

 If you need “and” or “or” in the description of the purpose, the functionality in a particular class, you can bet that applying SRP is a good idea.
 Both scenarios imply that it does more than one focused thing.
-As mentioned above, nothing is set in stone, there is no one truth fits all scenario, but at least it should raise the question if it might be a good idea to refactor your code until “and” and “or” is out of that classe’s elevator pitch.
+As mentioned above, nothing is set in stone, there is no approach that fits all scenarios, but at least it should raise the question if it might be a good idea to refactor your code until “and” and “or” is out of that classe’s elevator pitch.

-## But it is Hard
+## Hard

 “Nothing good comes easy” as they say.
 Maybe, I give you that.
 In the beginning it will be relatively easy to break models into focused classes that do one thing.
 That will be your foundation to move forward into more complex waters.
-Take your time to build this base with carefully.
+Take your time to build this base with care.
 Rushing is not your friend.

 Once complexity kicks in, it becomes a lot harder to break objects apart.
 I mean, there is no way around it.
 It will happen anyway, but with a good foundation you can build higher and more stable—as with buildings.
 It will get harder over time, that is probably for sure.
 But at the same time, the problems also get more interesting, more challenging.
 It is a fun process that you might actually enjoy.
-Basically, embrace it!
+Embrace it!

 ## Payoff